Treatment for Psychoses at CHMC in Dubai

 The most common type of delusions in psychosis are delusions of persecution.
 Symptoms of persecutory delusions include extreme paranoia, fears, and worries about imminent harm, even though the imaginary threat is unproven or impossible.
 In this type of delusion, the patient believes that someone (individual, organization, or group) is trying to harm him or his loved one.

-These delusions can range from plausible concerns, for example, loud voices in the neighbourhood, the person referring to himself, or infidelity of a spouse, to impossible or highly unlikely stories.
+These delusions can range from plausible concerns, for example, loud voices in the neighborhood, the person referring to himself, or infidelity of a spouse, to impossible or highly unlikely stories.
 The person may believe that he or she is being spied on.
 He tends to repeat unsubstantiated accusations, including police reports.
 The patient maintains and justifies his delusional ideas with any supporting, even unrealistic, evidence that he can find.

-The fear and anxiety that accompanies paranoia are overwhelming.
+The fear and anxiety that accompany paranoia are overwhelming.
 Depending on the severity of the condition, this could lead the sufferer to take radical measures to prevent or defend against the alleged threat.
 Left untreated, the persecutory delusions tend to get chronic and may persist for life.

 Delusions of reference